Please read these privacy & cookies policies carefully before using our website and services

 We collect personal information you provide directly and automatically when you use our Services (e.g. account creation, purchases, browsing, customer support interactions).
 We may also obtain personal information from third-party sources as described above.

-We retain personal data only for as long as necessary to provide the Service, to fulfil the purposes described in this Policy, and to comply with legal, tax and accounting obligations.
+We retain personal data only for as long as necessary to provide the Service, to fulfill the purposes described in this Policy, and to comply with legal, tax and accounting obligations.
 General retention guidelines (which may vary by data type):

 We implement appropriate technical and organisational measures to protect personal data from accidental loss, misuse, unauthorised access, disclosure, alteration or destruction.
 These measures include HTTPS/TLS for data in transit, access controls, and industry standard encryption for sensitive data.
 Passwords are stored using secure hashing.